FAQs - Technical Services Registration Scheme

 Frequently asked questions

-The Technical Services Registration Scheme is a pool of technical services suppliers across a range of service types that are registered to work on Roads and Maritime Services projects.
-It’s a more streamlined approach that will benefit suppliers and Roads and Maritime.
+The Technical Services Registration Scheme is a pool of technical services suppliers across a range of service types that are registered to work on road infrastructure projects.
+It’s a more streamlined approach that will benefit suppliers and Transport for NSW.

 The Technical Services Registration Scheme services types from 23 December 2019 are: